Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 true
 ```

-All enum values are written in `SCREAMING_SNAKE_CASE`, while the enum type's name uses `UpperCamelCase`.
+All enum values are written in `SCREAMING_SNAKE_CASE`, while the enum types name uses `UpperCamelCase`.

 To check which enum has which values, we can again use the [Mousetrap documentation](../02_library/enums.md).